maxnibler/UnityCsvLoader/README.md

 # UnityCsvLoader
-My Library for loading CSV files as Unity Serialized Dictionaries
+My Library for loading CSV files as C# Dictionarys